Chocolate Chile Barbecue Sauce. Yes, You Read That Right.

 Makes.
 A bit more than 2 cups of sauce

 Keeps.
 Because it has a high acid and sugar content, it can keep for months in the refrigerator.

 3/4 cup rice vinegar

 1/8 teaspoon chipotle chile powder

 About the cocoa.
 I use Hershey's Natural Unsweetened.
-Click here to learn more about chocolate and the different types in my article on the Zen of Chocolate.
+Click here to learn more about chocolate and the different types in my article on the Science of Chocolate.

 1) Mix the sugar and water in a pan and simmer until the sugar dissolves.
 Add the rest of the ingredients and simmer on low for 30 minutes.

 2) Paint it on your ribs.
 One layer is all that is needed.
 If you wish, put the sauced ribs over high heat to caramelize the sugars a bit, but watch it carefully so it doesn't burn.
 Then, for a festive touch, grate some orange zest on top.
 Serve it with a big red wine.